meadm/GenomeCheck/README.md

 ## Local Installation and Use

+*Local installation is recommended if BUSCO analysis or more compute resources are needed (e.g. genome upload for large FASTAs or fastANI analyses are running slow on Streamlit Community Cloud)*

 These steps assume you have conda/mamba available (e.g., via [Miniforge3](https://github.com/conda-forge/miniforge)).

 0. Clone this repository and enter the project directory: